Gospel Unity statement

 Jesus prayed for the unity of his people, and this is an essential element of our witness (John 17v23).
 We are urged to maintain spiritual unity, in the face of differences of belief and practice which are not essential to the Gospel.
 Our commitment to unity extends not only within FIEC, but to all who are united to Christ in a variety of church and para-church groups.
 We look forward to the day when all of God’s people will be united before him in glory.

 This spiritual unity is to be expressed amongst all who confess the truth of the Gospel.
 It is through the Gospel that we are saved, and built up in the faith.
 Jesus’ prayer for unity was for those who would believe in him through the message preached by the apostles (John 17v20).
-Our Basis of Faith affirms that true fellowship between churches exists only where they are faithful to the gospel.
+Our Doctrinal Basis affirms that true fellowship between churches exists only where they are faithful to the gospel.
 The gospel of salvation by grace is so precious to us that we desire to stand together with all who believe and preach it.
 For the same reason, we cannot express Christian fellowship with those who reject it.
 The New Testament warns us repeatedly to guard the church against the influence of false teachers who deny the truth.
-Therefore we cannot join in partnership in evangelism or activities of Christian fellowship with those who are unable to affirm the essential doctrines of the faith as expressed in the FIEC Basis of Faith and similar statements.
-We are unable to affiliate formally to groups such as Churches Together which exist to express unity between churches naming Jesus as Lord, but without concern as to whether they hold to the core doctrines of the gospel as expressed in our Statement of Faith.
+Therefore we cannot join in partnership in evangelism or activities of Christian fellowship with those who are unable to affirm the essential doctrines of the faith as expressed in the FIEC Doctrinal Basis and similar statements.
+We are unable to affiliate formally to groups such as Churches Together which exist to express unity between churches naming Jesus as Lord, but without concern as to whether they hold to the core doctrines of the gospel as expressed in our Doctrinal Basis.

 There are many opportunities for us to find common cause with others (both inside and outside the professing church), if these do not compromise our distinctive testimony to the Gospel.
 For example we may be able to speak together on moral issues, in defence of our religious liberties, or to work together in acts of practical charity and compassion.
 Such activities are at the discretion of local church leaders.